-Though not uncommon, the random nature of employees having court orders requiring garnishments from their income means potential errors.
+Though not uncommon, the infrequent occurrence of court orders requiring garnishments from employee's income means the potential for errors.
 In these situations, the employer is required to fulfill the court’s terms for an income garnishment.
 Failure to do so, or to do so properly, leaves the company subject to penalties.

 As noted at the beginning of this post, payroll rules and regulations change.
 Almost annually there are significant changes made to how payroll is processed either on a federal level or state level.
 While businesses typically strive to stay updated with regulatory changes that may occur, too often the overwhelming amount of information leads to compliance gaps.

 Many small businesses make use of different types of workers.
 This can include permanent part-time employees, temporary employees, freelance contractors and vendors.
 This variety in worker types and classifications can often lead to payroll issues.

 It is critically important for a company’s workers be classified correctly for tax purposes, since misclassification can result in not paying their owed taxes.
 Failure to pay proper payroll taxes will likely lead to the IRS requiring the business to pay taxes on income paid to employees as well as fines and penalties.